No-Regret Learning and Equilibrium Computation in Quantum Games: Introduction

 All these results can be unified within the ${\bf \Phi}$-regret framework \cite{greenwald2003general}.
 The benchmark of no-$\mathbf{\Phi}$-regret arises by allowing agents to deviate from an action $x$ to $\phi(x)$, where $\phi$ is an admissible deviation mapping in a family $\mathbf{\Phi}$ of linear deviation maps.
 A unifying result of noteworthy relevance to our work is that players using a no-$\mathbf{\Phi}$-regret algorithm converge to a corresponding notion of $\mathbf{\Phi}$-equilibria in classical normal-form games~\cite{greenwald2003general}.

 Our results in this work show that all aforementioned results for no-regret learning in classical normal-form games carry over to the quantum regime.
 Specifically, in this work: \begin{itemize} \item We introduce the notion of quantum $\mathbf{\Phi}$-equilibria (\ref{QPhiE}) for any admissible family of quantum deviation maps ${\bf \Phi}$.
 Notably, the well-explored concepts of quantum Nash \eqref{QNE} and quantum correlated equilibria \eqref{QCE} both emerge as specific instances within this broader framework. \item For any \ref{QG:_multilinear}, we show that no-$\mathbf{\Phi}$-regret learning converges to \ref{QPhiE}.
-Moreover, we show that the set of separable quantum coarse correlated equilibria (\ref{QCCE}) coincides with the limit points of the time-averaged achieved through no-external-regret algorithms. \item For two-player quantum zero-sum games and polymatrix quantum zero-sum games, we show that the limit points of no-external-regret algorithms are separable \ref{QNE}s. \end{itemize}
+Moreover, we show that the set of \emph{separable} quantum coarse correlated equilibria (\ref{QCCE}) coincides with the limit points of the time-averaged achieved through no-external-regret algorithms.
+On the other hand, \emph{entangled} \ref{QCCE}s cannot be reached through the current paradigm of learning in games, and we demonstrate that this class of equilibria is not vacuous by constructing examples of entangled \ref{QCCE}s in Appendix \ref{sec:maxent}. \item For two-player quantum zero-sum games and polymatrix quantum zero-sum games, we show that the limit points of no-external-regret algorithms are separable \ref{QNE}s. \end{itemize}

 \paragraph{Related work.} Research on no-regret learning in quantum games is relatively limited.
 In a pioneering work, \cite{jain2009parallel} focused on Matrix Multiplicative Weights Update (MMWU), a matrix extension of the widely-used Multiplicative Weights Update algorithm \cite{arora2012multiplicative}.
 Their research focused on two-player quantum zero-sum games, demonstrating convergence in a time-average sense to the set of~\ref{QNE}s.
 Our results provide an alternative, simpler proof of that result, which furthermore holds for any no-external-regret algorithm.